 If I were to be described in any form or fashion, my lack of coordination would feature quite prominently.
 So I was more than a little worried that our Stand-Up Paddle Boarding trip would reveal this flaw to my then-relatively-new boyfriend.
 (It’s OK, he stuck around).

-You can find the five best places to Stand-Up Paddleboard right here.
+Here are the five best places to Stand-Up Paddleboard.

 7. Surfing Maui Waves